joeborunda/JSchallenge3/README.md

 # JSchallenge3

-Still working on it put this as far as I got to.
+Still working on it but this as far as I got to.